aiplanethub/5-week-deep-learning-bootcamp/week-1/1056-Setting Up of TensorFlow.md

-# Setting Up of TensorFlow

-TIP #0: If you don’t have context about Google Colab & Jupyter notebook, please refer optional slides provided about related topics under Week 0.
+TIP #0: If you don’t have context about Google Colab & Jupyter notebook, please refer to optional slides provided about related topics under Week 0.

 ### Learning Objectives

-* CPU, GPU and TPU
+* CPU, GPU, and TPU
 * GPU Packages for Deep Learning
 * Setting up TensorFlow
 * Importing TensorFlow and checking its version\

-**TIP:** You **DON’T need to memorize** the below jargons!
+**TIP:** You DON’T need to memorize the below jargons!

 ### CPUs